Scullyy/scully_emotemenu/README.md

 - Ability to make certain synchronized emotes skip the request

+- Ability to add walk styles and expressions to your radial menu

 # Exports

 | Export Name | Parameter(s) | Type | Description |